Plant Resources of Tropical Africa: Funding

 PROTA retired in 2013 while facing large operational costs after its funding expired.
 At the point of its retirement, about 50% of PROTA's encyclopedia series was complete.
 During its operation, PROTA received funds from the European Union's Directorate-General for International Partnerships, Netherlands Ministry of Foreign Affairs, Netherlands Ministry of Agriculture, Netherlands Organization for Scientific Research, Wageningen University, COFRA Foundation, International Tropical Timber Organization, and the Bill & Melinda Gates Foundation.
 Since the program's retirement there have been ongoing efforts to fundraise and preserve PROTA's various publications and online database.

 Preservation

 As of 2022, the PROTA database Prota4U is still online in an archive-like capacity at Wageningen University with articles written in English and French.
 Information in the PROTA database can also be accessed at the website Pl@ntUse–though in a different format.
 As of 2019, Prota4U had about 1,500 daily visitors and 500,000 unique visitors each year.
 All of the PROTA's encyclopedia volumes have been digitized and are available for free as Open access publications from the Wageningen University library.
 It is uncertain how much of the PROTA Recommends Series has been digitized.

+In 2023, PROTA began working with graduate students and faculty affiliated with Indiana University's African Studies Program in Bloomington, Indiana, USA to preserve the PROTA4U online database and digitise remaining publications.